 - Ask yourself if every item on your website serves a purpose…if it can function without it, take it out.

 - Organize your content for your visitor so they don’t have to.
 Remember, the easier the experience is for them, the more enjoyable it is, and the more likely they’ll come back.

 Starting Your Career As A Digital Marketer

-If you are looking to start a new career as a digital marketing professional, or would like to become upwardly mobile in your current job, please fill out the form on this page to learn how Fremont College can help.
+If you are looking to start a new career as a digital marketing professional, or would like to become upwardly mobile in your current job, please fill out the form on this page to learn how Fremont University can help.
 As a web and mobile marketer you will learn about PPC, SEO, email marketing, outreach and PR, social media marketing, and much more.
 Get started today by filling out the form on this page.

-If web design interests you, check out Fremont College’s Multimedia Design program for in-depth web design training.
+If web design interests you, check out Fremont University’s Multimedia Design program for in-depth web design training.
 You will learn how to use Adobe Photoshop, Adobe Illustrator, Adobe CS6, and many other design software programs.
 In addition, the associate’s degree in Multimedia Design program takes just 15 months to complete, which means you will be on your way to an exciting career in just over a year.
 Don’t wait to start your dream career – enroll today!